univention/univention-corporate-server/doc/manual/windows/ad-connection.rst

 This value is set to five seconds and can be adjusted manually using the
 |UCSUCR| variable :envvar:`connector/ad/poll/sleep`.

-If an object cannot be synchronized, it is firstly reset (“rejected”).
+If an object cannot be synchronized, it is firstly reset (*rejected*).
 Following a configurable number of cycles – the interval can be adjusted using the |UCSUCR| variable :envvar:`connector/ad/retryrejected` – another attempt is made to import the changes.
 The standard value is ten cycles.
 In addition, when